 Wondering how to keep a sunroom warm in winter?
-Keeping a three- or four-season sunroom warm throughout the entire year might seem like a challenge, but there are some simple fixes you can apply, as well as more complex ones.
+Keeping a three- or four-season sunroom warm throughout the entire year might seem like a challenge, but there are some simple fixes you can apply, as well as more complex ones to keep the warm solar gain throughout the year.

 From harsh winter weather, to quick fixes, to insulated drapes – the PWHI team has you covered!

-Whether you’ve got a big budget to make your sunroom warm all year round or you’re looking for an affordable and energy-efficient solution, we’ve got the answer.
+Whether you’ve got a big budget to keep your sunroom warm all year round or you’re looking for an affordable and energy-efficient solution, we’ve got the answer.

 1. Add a Ceiling Fan

-An ideal solution is to add a ceiling fan to your sunroom; it circulates the warm air that convection has forced upwards around the room.
-While people tend to think of this type of equipment for cooling their home, these fans usually have several settings.
+An ideal solution is to add a ceiling fan to keep your sunroom warm; it circulates the warm air that convection has forced upwards around the room.
+While people tend to think of a ceiling fan as a type of equipment for cooling their home, these fans usually have several settings.

-By adjusting the settings or a thermostat, you can capture and make use of the warm air that would otherwise gather above your head.
+By adjusting the settings or a thermostat, you can capture and circulate warm air that would otherwise gather above your head.

 2. Insulate the Walls and Ceiling